lilxyzw/VRCLightVolumes/Documentation/BestPractices.md

 ## Fixing Bakery Light Probes

-Bakery optimizes L1 probes for "Geometrics SH Evaluation", which can cause overexposure and underexposure issues.
+Bakery bakes L1 probes to work with "Geometrics SH Evaluation", which can cause overexposure and underexposure issues.
 Enable **Fix Light Probes L1** in Light Volume Setup to correct the probes after each bake.
 This may reduce overall contrast slightly but prevents over or underexposure.

-## Color Correcting Volumes

-Color correction is a feature that changes light balance of a baked volume.
-It can NOT be changed in runtime and only applies when you press "Pack Light Volumes" in Light Volume Setup component, or rebake the scene.
-Very useful when you bake additive lights in your scene and some undesirable dim light bakes into the volume.
-"Exposure" makes everything brighter or darker.
-"Dark Lights" and "Bright Lights" shifts the darkest or brightest volume values to cut out the undesirable light.